EnochRick/xeto/readme.md

 This repository is used to manage the source code for the standard libraries.

+# Update 10/14/24  [^1]
+Been very busy at work these days.
+I'm excited to jump back into this project.
+I am not sure how much interest there is in my further development of GL36 specs.
+Please watch this project as a metric I can follow to determine industry interest.
+Or drop me an email.
+Thank you for being so patient on this!

 # Update 9/30/24  [^1]

 Today I uploaded a  list of equipoment to be covered and their reference setions in GL36.